 Your scholarship may be terminated on several grounds:

 - You are not making satisfactory academic progress;

 - You have not complied with the conditions of your scholarship;

 The Faculty takes into account your personal circumstances in assessing your continued eligibility for a scholarship.
-If you have not met the academic progress requirements for the scholarships, you will be given the opportunity to make a written submission to the Scholarships Manager, setting out any personal circumstances which have affected your studies.
+If you have not met the academic progress requirements for the scholarships, you will be given the opportunity to make a written submission to the Faculty setting out any personal circumstances which have affected your studies.